Ulcer Index

 Calculate percentage drawdown: At each point, compute how far below the running peak the current equity sits.

 When equity is at a new peak, the drawdown is 0%.
-When equity is below the peak, the drawdown is negative.
+When equity is below the peak, the drawdown is a positive percentage equal to the gap from peak.

 Square all drawdowns: This amplifies larger drawdowns disproportionately, penalizing deep declines more than shallow ones.